-After crossing the current resistor R3, the current will divide to tow currents let us call them I1 and I2 because this currents now are passing through the branch of C1 (100 nF), IC1 (LM380N) and R4 (33 K Ω), since this branch has tow wires, the upper wire has capacitor1(C1 100 nF)and R4(33 K Ω), the lower wire has integrated circuit1(IC1-LM380N), I1 firstly will passing through C1 this capacitor will be charged with voltage since it a storing device, thus the voltage entering to this branch will be decreased with certain factor as some of it will be absorbed by the capacitor then I1will passing through R4(33 K Ω) which will decrease the current as well.
+After crossing the current resistor R3, the current will divide to tow currents let us call them I1 and I2 because this currents now are passing through the branch of C1 (100 nF), IC1 (LM380N) and R4 (33 K Ω), since this branch has two wires, the upper wire has capacitor1 (C1 100 nF) and R4 (33 K Ω).
+The lower wire has integrated circuit1 (IC1-LM380N). firstly,I1 will pass through C1, this capacitor will be charged with voltage since it a storing device, thus the voltage entering to this branch will be decreased with certain factor as some of it will be absorbed by the capacitor then I1 will pass through R4(33 K Ω) which will decrease the current as well.

-Now I2 will passing the lower branch, so it will passing through the integrated circuit (LM380N) this current will connect to the second pin of the IC or chip, this chip has 14 pins and the connection of them is that the first pin is an input and the fourteenth pin is an the Vcc input voltage (which comes from the upper wire that mentioned before) to the IC1, the 3rd pin and the 4th and the 5th and the 7th and the10th and the 11th pin and the 12th pins are grounded as well, that work of this IC integrated circuit upon the logic functions mainly (AND, OR, and NOT) because these pins are connected together by this logic gates (AND, OR, and NOT).
+I2 will pass in the lower branch, so it will pass through the integrated circuit (LM380N) this current will connect to the second pin of the IC or chip, this chip has 14 pins.
+The connection of the IC is as follows, the first pin is an input and the fourteenth pin is Vcc, input voltage.
+The 3rd, 4th, 5th, 7th, 10th, 11th, and the12th pins are grounded.
+This work of this IC integrated circuit upon the logic functions mainly (AND, OR, and NOT) because these pins are connected together by this logic gates (AND, OR, and NOT).